jsborjesson/keymail/docs/developing.md

 ### Checklist

 - Make sure the tests pass
-- Make sure the documentation is correct
+- Make sure the documentation is updated and deployed
 - Make a commit with these contents unless it's done already:
     - Document the high level changes in `CHANGELOG.md`
     - Bump the version in `lib/keymail/version.rb`